kingparra/hpfp/10_-_folds/chapter-text.rst

   ^CInterrupted.
   -- ^^ bottom.

-If we flip our folding function f and reverse the list xs, foldr and foldl will return the same result:
+8a) If we flip our folding function f and reverse the list xs, foldr and foldl will return the same result:

+..
+10.7 Folding and evaluation, Figure 7, page 373

 ::